Spell Series Ep. 11: Magikal Uses for Urine

 Mortal destroying king, defil’d with gore,

-Pleas’d with battle’s dreadful and tumultuous roar:
+Pleas’d with warfare’s dreadful and tumultuous roar:

 Thee, human blood, and swords, and spears delight,